windmill-labs/windmill/README.md

 ### Running scripts locally

-You can run your script locally easily, you simply need to pass the right environment variables for the `wmill` client library to fetch resource and variables from your instance if necessary.
+You can run your script locally easily, you simply need to pass the right environment variables for the `wmill` client library to fetch resources and variables from your instance if necessary.
 See more:
 <https://docs.windmill.dev/docs/advanced/local_development/>